voxpupuli/puppet-gluster/README.md

     }

 Note that on Red Hat (and derivative) systems, the `version` parameter should match the version number used by yum for the RPM package.
 Beware that Red Hat provides its own build of the GlusterFS FUSE client on RHEL but its minor version doesn't match the upstream.
-There for if you run a community GlusterFS server, you should try to match the version on your RHEL clients by running the community FUSE client.
+Therefore if you run a community GlusterFS server, you should try to match the version on your RHEL clients by running the community FUSE client.
 On Debian-based systems, only the first two version places are significant ("x.y").
 The latest minor version from that release will be installed unless the "priority" parameter is used.

 ### client.pp ###